WHAT IS THE MDFI PAYMENT / CANCELLATION POLICY?

 FOR ALL ADVANCED/ SPECIALTY LIVE-FIRE MDFI CLASSES, students will be required to pass the Foundation-level qualifier of the firearm they are using at the beginning of class.
 (These skills are taught in all MDFI Foundation classes) Failure to pass will result in 1 remediation attempt.
 If the remediation qualifier is not passed, the student WILL be dismissed from class.
 Deposit AND Tuition will be forfeit.
 You need to make sure that you have the skillset to attend PRIOR to the day of.
 MDFI Qualification Target and Qualifier instructions are available for download in the “Student Resources” tab under “Targets”

-YOU MUST BE A U.S. OR NATURALIZED U.S. CITIZEN TO TRAIN WITH MDFI
+YOU MUST BE A U.S. CITIZEN OR US PERMANENT RESIDENT (GREEN CARD HOLDER) TO TRAIN WITH MDFI

 MDFI also requires that all shooters KNOW, UNDERSTAND and APPLY the 4 Life-Rules of Responsible Gun Handling PRIOR to attending any course.
 We only teach responsible Americans and all students will be held to that standard.
 There is absolutely zero tolerance at our classes (and around us at any time for that matter) for anyone to be irresponsible with firearms.